Mr. Props Logo

 Costa Rica has no single national registration framework specifically for short-term rentals.
 There's no equivalent of New York's Local Law 18 or Barcelona's license lottery.

-What governs your operation instead is a combination of national tourism licensing, municipal business permits, and tax registration, each with its own requirements and enforcement teeth.
+What governs your operation instead is a combination of national tourism licensing, municipal business permits, and registration, each with its own requirements and enforcement teeth.

 National Tourism Registry (ict)